KirihimeNatsuki/SQL_to_CSV/README.md

 CAREFUL : There is 2 spaces between the 'INSERT INTO' and the tablename which are specific to my sql work file.
 To modify it and be able to have only 1 space you need to go to line 26 and reduce the space between them.
 You should rebuild it by using the following commande : `python setup.py build`

-This script is made in Python 3 and works numpy and cx_Freeze(for executable), make sure to install numpy and cx_Freeze with the following commands : `pip install numpy` | `python -m pip install --upgrade cx_Freeze`
+This script is made in Python 3 and works numpy and cx_Freeze(for executable), make sure to install numpy and cx_Freeze with the following commands (if not already installed by you or the batch file above) : `pip install numpy` | `python -m pip install --upgrade cx_Freeze`
 You might need more libraries install to make it work (NOT most of the time !), if anything check your errors and install the plugins needed.

+If you have any problems or errors return, you can always contact me or modify the script ^^

 ###### Made by KirihimeNatsuki by ❤️.